THIS NOTICE DESCRIBES HOW YOUR HEALTH INFORMATION MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.

 Health Care Operations: For audits, legal services, including fraud and abuse detection, compliance, business planning, general administration, and patient safety activities, credentialing, disease management, training of medical and pharmacy students.
 For example, the plan may use or disclose your health information to communicate with you to provide reminders of meetings, appointments or treatment information.

 We may disclose your health information to another health plan or to a health care provider subject to federal or local privacy protection laws, as long as the plan or provider has or had a relationship with you.

-Your Employer or other employee organization that provide you the group health plan: Triple-S Advantage may disclose your health information to your employer or organization that provide you the group health plan, with the purpose of facilitating its management such as the discharges from the health plan.
+Your Employer or other employee organization that provide you the group health plan: We may disclose your health information to your employer or organization that provide you the group health plan, with the purpose of facilitating its management such as the discharges from the health plan.
 Also, we may disclose a summary of health information.
 This summary of health information may include aggregated claims history, claims or coverage expenses or types of claims experienced by the members in your group health plan.

 For research purposes: We may use or disclose your PHI to researchers, if an Institutional Review Board or an Ethics Committee, has reviewed the research proposal and has established protocols to protect your information’s confidentiality, and has approved the research as part of a limited data set.